Handicapped Accessible Bathroom

 Slip Proof Mats

 Falling or slipping down in a bathroom is a very common occurrence and is more common for anyone with limited strength or mobility.
-Remove the chance of slipping on water by placing slip proof mats near the faucet, shower, tub or anywhere there is water usage.
+Remove the chance of slipping on water by placing handicap slip proof shower mats near the faucet, shower, tub or anywhere there is water usage.
 The slip mats can also add some design and color to a plain bathroom.

-More Handicap Accessible Tips
+More Handicap Accessible Bathroom Tips

 bathroom-counterRemove the cabinets under the faucets so you can move in closer with a wheelchair.
 This way you will not have to lean forward and cause any possible strain.